Equivalent Systems for Differential Equations with Polynomially Distributed Delay

 Epidemiological models often consist of ODEs or DDEs, whose solutions include populations of susceptibles~$S$, infected~$I$, and recovered~$R$.
-In~\cite{taylor-carr}, an $SIR$ model was investigated including a birth rate and a death rate, where the loss of a temporary immunity is described by a single discrete delay.
+In~\cite{taylor-carr}, an $SIR$ model was investigated that features a birth rate and a death rate, where the loss of a temporary immunity is described by a single discrete delay.
 In~\cite{pulch-ecmi22}, the discrete delay was replaced by a distributed delay and numerical solutions were computed using the approach of Section~\ref{sec:quadrature}.
-Now we apply this $SIR$ model without birth and death as test example.
+Now, we apply this $SIR$ model without birth and death as a test example.

 Let $y_1=S$, $y_2=I$, $y_3=R$ be the three unknown populations.
-The system of DDEs with distributed delay reads as
+The system of DDEs with distributed delay reads as follows

 with infection rate $\sigma > 0$ and recovery rate $\theta > 0$.
 It follows that $y_1+y_2+y_3$ is constant in time.
 We assume the normalisation $y_1+y_2+y_3=1$.
 The delay appears only in the component~$y_2$.
-We apply a beta distribution with probability density function~\eqref{density-beta} and parameters $p=q=2$.
+We apply a beta distribution with weight function~\eqref{density-beta} and parameters $p=q=2$.
 Thus the associated polynomial~\eqref{g-polynomial} has degree $n=4$.